Tamely/WraithEngine/Docs/DistributedWraithEngineDesign.md

 - `VulkanGizmoRenderer` draws mode-appropriate handles: arrows for translate, arrows with perpendicular cross-caps for scale, and 24-segment screen-space rings for rotate; the hovered handle brightens in all modes
 - Gizmo mouse coordinates are forwarded using the correct `object-contain` content rect mapping so hit-testing is accurate regardless of the viewport aspect ratio or window size
 - `gizmoMode` state lives in `RemoteViewportContext` so the toolbar and viewport share a single source of truth without prop drilling
+- Collaboration v1 is now implemented: object locking, selection/lock visibility, presence roster, heartbeat-driven idle detection, and two-threshold disconnect (Away at 10 s, Disconnected at 30 s with lock release)
+- `EditorObjectLockState` (`Unlocked` / `Locked`) and `EditorObjectCollaborationState` live in `EditorSessionState`; `AcquireLock`, `ReleaseLock`, and `ReleaseAllLocksForUser` are public `EditorSession` methods
+- `ValidateCommand` rejects any mutating command (`SetTransform`, `Rename`, `SetObjectVisibility`, `Delete`, `Reparent`) on an object locked by a different user
+- gizmo drag start/end bracket lock acquisition and release in `RemoteViewportServer`; hard disconnect and presence timeout release all locks for the departing user
+- `ObjectLockChangedEvent` is serialized as `object_lock_changed` and consumed by the browser to keep a `lockedObjects` map in `RemoteViewportContext`
+- the outliner renders per-row avatar chips for selecting users and a lock icon in the locking user's color; the `PresenceRoster` component shows participant chips with green/yellow/grey status dots in the toolbar
+- heartbeat: browser sends `{ "type": "heartbeat" }` on the reliable data channel every 4 s; `PresenceLoop` background thread transitions Connected → Away at 10 s and Away → Disconnected at 30 s of inactivity

 ## 1. Executive Summary
 WraithEngine will evolve from a single-process native editor into a distributed platform with one shared C++ engine runtime that supports two execution styles: